 Every piece of direct mail has its own list of benefits.
 Your choice (and our guidance) in selecting what type of direct mail to send out depends on your audience, your goals, and your budget.
 Together, these factors will drive your direct mailing campaign with each of the unique direct mail pieces to choose from.

-Don’t worry—we provide plenty of guidance to our customers when it comes to choosing their direct mail pieces.
+Don’t worry—we provide plenty of guidance to our customers when it comes to choosing their unique direct mail pieces.
 We may choose only one or we may use a few types of direct mail pieces in your direct marketing efforts.
 However, the choices may make your head spin if you’re not prepared.
 Let’s look at each of the types of direct mail to get an idea of what it looks like and how to best use it in your direct mailing campaign.

-Your direct mail strategy should be fluid and adaptable.
+Your direct mail strategy should be flowing and flexible.
 I always tell clients that to really communicate with their audience they need to evolve the way they use direct mail.
 Different types of direct mail pieces – Postcards, self-mailers, letters, and catalogs are all pieces of a larger direct mailing puzzle.
 Knowing how they fit into your brand is the challenging part and it’s what we help you with at Bluegrass.
-It’s time to rethink your direct marketing strategy; we’ll work with what’s effective, find new ways to engage your audience and use the power of direct mail to its fullest.
+It’s time to rethink your direct marketing strategy; we’ll work with what’s effective, find new ways to engage your audience, and use the power of direct mail to its fullest.

 If you are new to direct marketing and curious about how this all works behind the scenes, we have laid out some guidelines for preparation and timing.

 Interested in how Bluegrass can help?